Zubax/zubax_documentation_portal/5 Software/30 Sapog/10 Tuning.md

 Current RPM can be observed via UAVCAN message `uavcan.equipment.esc.Status`, or via CLI using the command `stat` (use [DroneCode Probe](/dronecode_probe) to access the CLI).

+### PWM dead time

+PWM dead time is the parameter that defines the time interval between turning off of one gate and turning on of the opposite gate in the three phase inverter bridge.
+The name of the corresponding configuration parameter is `mot_pwm_dt_ns`, the units are nanoseconds.
+The default value is optimized to suit all use cases; however, you may achieve higher power output in your particular application by lowering this value.
+The general rule of thumb is to reduce the dead time until the board starts to dissipate excessive power at the maximum throttle under full load.

+If highest efficiency is required, it is recommended to keep the default value, unless you fully understand the issue.

 ### RPM governor mode